Posted on Leave a comment

 I use the Tarot de Marseille.
 I use it the way some people use prayer beads, not to predict, but to measure.
 To weigh numbers and meaning.
 To give human experience a second melody line.

-In my inner rhythm, the day my father died corresponds to VIII – La Justice, the card of Justice.
+Seen through this lens the day my father died corresponds to VIII – La Justice, the card of Justice.
 The date was the 26th, which, as I explained above, reduces to 8 by simple addition, 2 plus 6.

 People hear “justice” and imagine verdicts, punishments, moral accounting.
 But older than the courtroom is the idea of right order, the structure that allows a universe to hold together.
 In the Greek imagination, Justice is carried by Themis, a Titaness older than the Olympian gods, whose very name suggests placing, setting things where they belong.